Business Information Management

 Research Master in Business and Management

-Our academics supervise studies and research at master level in specialist fields, particularly the Business Processes, Logistics & Information Systems specialisation track of the research master programme at RSM.
+Our academics supervise studies and research at master level in specialist fields, particularly the Business Processes, Logistics and Information Systems specialisation track of the research master programme at RSM.
 Students aiming for an international academic career, or towards a career of research in the world of business follow RSM’s Research Master in Business and Management.
 Our faculty supervise no more than 30 students per year during this two-year programme, offering individual and expert supervision, and a highly personal approach as students follow their own research interests.

 PhD in Management